Wolf-64/Godot-Advanced-FPS-Controller-Template-CSharp/README.md

 I hope that it will be the case.

-I didn't found any bug during the last tests, but i probably missed out a few, so if you found any, feel free to tell me on Github.
+I didn't found any bug during the last tests, but i probably missed out a few, i hope i don't.

 # **How to use**